dafny-lang/dafny/docs/HowToFAQ/Errors-Compiler.md

 The `--enforce-determinism` option prohibits all non-deterministic operations in a Dafny program.
 One of these operations is the arbitrary values assigned to non-explicitly-initialized fields in a default constructor.
-Consequently a non-default constructor is required.
+Consequently an explicit constructor is required.

 ## **Error: The method '_name_' is not permitted as a main method (_reason_).** {#c_method_may_not_be_main_method}